ItayOfer/nlp-with-audio/README.md

 - [audio](https://github.com/lvyor307/nlp-with-audio/tree/main/audio) - Directory that contains the scripts that perform the relevant actions on the audio datasets, in order to attain the required audio features.
 - [modelling](https://github.com/lvyor307/nlp-with-audio/tree/main/modelling) - Directory that contains several scripts that represent out different models.
 - [text](https://github.com/lvyor307/nlp-with-audio/tree/main/text) - Directory that contains the script that performs some manipulation on the textual data.
+- [DescriptiveStatistics](https://github.com/lvyor307/nlp-with-audio/tree/main/DescriptiveStatistics) - Directory that contains the script that generate most of the plots as part of our EDA section.

 ## Usage